pappitti/mlx-raclate/src/mlx_raclate/tuner/TUNER.md

 | **MLM** | `text` | Raw text for masking. |
 | **NER** | `tokens`, `labels` | Pre-tokenized words and aligned tags. |

-*Note: For Sentence Similarity, if a `label` column is present with floats, the trainer switches to Regression/MSE loss (e.g., for Cross-Encoders or scored Bi-Encoders).*
+*Note: For Sentence Similarity, if a `label` column is present with floats, the trainer switches to Regression/MSE loss (e.g., for scored Bi-Encoders).*

 You can map your custom dataset fields via `DatasetArgs`.
 ```